mihird94/Loan_Prediction_WebApp/README.md

 # Loan_Prediction_WebApp
 [Link to App](https://fathomless-reef-35952.herokuapp.com/)

-This App Uses a Xgboost Model to clasify whetther the loen would be approved or not based on user Inputs.
+This App Uses a Xgboost Model to clasify whether the loan would be approved or not based on user Inputs.

 Frameworks used:-